Smoking Beer Can Chicken

 Set up the grill with a water pan in the middle and lit charcoal briquettes on either side.
 Add a couple handfuls of damp chips to each pile of coals.

 When the wood begins to smoke, place the bird-on-a-can on the cooking grate over the water pan, balancing the bird on its two legs and the can like a tripod.
-Close the lid and cook the chicken until the internal temperature reaches 160° to 165°F in the thickest part of the thigh (not touching the bone).
+Close the lid and cook the chicken until the internal temperature reaches [conversion imperial="160° to 165°F" metric="70° to 74°C"] in the thickest part of the thigh (not touching the bone).

 When the chicken is fully cooked, grab the back with tongs and slide a spatula under the can to lift it.
 Be careful—the beer will be very hot.
-Let the chicken rest for about 10 minutes before sliding it off the can (the internal temperature will rise 5 to 10 degrees during resting).
+Let the chicken rest for about 10 minutes before sliding it off the can (the internal temperature will rise a few degrees during resting).